-Creating vibrant and happy communities must start at neighbourhood level but current lifestyles often mean people don’t know their neighbours.
-It’s well known that neighbourhoods come together and reach out to one another following a major crisis, so how can we bring the community spirit to life in our own neighbourhood?
+Creating vibrant and happy communities starts at neighbourhood level but current lifestyles often mean people don’t know their neighbours.
+It’s well known that neighbours come together and reach out to one another following a crisis, so how can we bring the community spirit to life every day in our own neighbourhood?

 It can be as simple as having a chat and getting to know one another over a coffee or cup of tea, sharing ideas, stories and finding out who is keen to help make your neighbourhood a great place to live.
 It only takes one person to initiate an informal gathering of neighbours to get things started.